lauraqing/test_metric_evaluation_s3/README.md

-<2> In order to match the binominal problem request, we are calculating the accuracy to include 2 kinds of flowers together for Truth:
+<2> In order to match the binomial problem request, we are calculating the accuracy to include 2 kinds of flowers together for Truth:
 (1) Target flowers to identity: 1 & 2 ===> True
 (2) Non-target flower tag: 0 ===> False